 Rican consulate for authentication.

-you need witnesses, we are happy to provide them for you.
-If you are traveling
+If you need witnesses, we are happy to provide them for you.
+If

 with friends they may act as your witnesses, however, immediate family members